markmelnic/reddit-bot/README.md

         Show this help message and exit.

     --links:
         [path] File containing liks and actions.
 The file should be a list of links, one per line, following the structure: url|action|comment (if action is comment).
-Actions can be one of the following: upvote, downvote, comment.
+Actions can be one of the following: upvote, downvote, comment, join, leave.
 The file should be in the same directory as this script.

     --accounts:
         [path] File containing credentials for accounts to perform the actions with.
 The file should be a list of usernames and passwords, one per line, following the structure: username|password.
 The file should be in the same directory as this script.